mvit777/BikeShop/BikeShop.BlazorComponents/README.md

 - [EditForm](https://docs.microsoft.com/en-us/aspnet/core/blazor/forms-validation?view=aspnetcore-5.0) Bible definition
   - [ezzylearning tutorial on forms and validation](https://www.ezzylearning.net/tutorial/a-guide-to-blazor-forms-and-validation)

-- [So Why Doesn't Microsoft Provide Its Own Blazor Component Library?](https://visualstudiomagazine.com/articles/2021/08/13/blazor-components.aspx) Don't forget to read the comments at the article
+- [So Why Doesn't Microsoft Provide Its Own Blazor Component Library?](https://visualstudiomagazine.com/articles/2021/08/13/blazor-components.aspx) Don't forget to read the comments at the article.
+When people take things at heart is a good sign.

 ### Commercial Components libraries
 As usual for MS stack there is already a big ecosystem of commercial products backing Blazor.
 If you want to stay on the safe path, here is a work-in-progress list of commercially supported Components libraries: